-The grades P (Pass), PD (Pass with Distinction), W (Withdrawal) and NC (No Credit) are the only grades that may be assigned as the final grade for a graduate thesis or dissertation.
-The Withdrawal grade is available only for students that wish to voluntarily and permanently terminate their degree program.
-The Pass with Distinction grade may only be awarded for a thesis or dissertation that is exceptional in its significance and presentation, unanimously approved by the thesis or dissertation committee, and, unanimously recommended by the thesis or dissertation committee for the Pass with Distinction grade.
+The grades P (Pass), PD (Pass with Distinction), W (Withdrawal) and NC (No Credit) are the only grades that may be assigned as the final grade for a graduate project, thesis, or dissertation.
+The Withdrawal grade is available only for students who wish to voluntarily and permanently terminate their degree program.
+The Pass with Distinction grade may only be awarded for a project, thesis, or dissertation that is exceptional in its significance and presentation and unanimously recommended by the thesis or dissertation committee.

 The grade of R (Research) is the only grade that may be assigned each semester to a continuous enrollment course for a graduate thesis or dissertation (xxx-696, xxx-796).
 The R grade is permanent and not affected by the final grade assigned to the thesis or dissertation.

 Repeat Course Policy